-- Increased number of co-enrollment participants from previous program year - Cross training between the different programs - Workforce Specialists working together to provide for support for each other and for customers - Continuity of Services - More resources and referrals - Human centered design approach utilizing Goal4It - Minimized impact of the Cliff Effect - The first WBL placements for the Employment First Program j) Describe your specific outreach strategies to eligible New Americans and your objectives for this effort.
+- Increased number of co-enrollment participants from previous program year - Cross training between the different programs - Workforce Specialists working together to provide for support for each other and for customers - Continuity of Services - More resources and referrals i) Describe your specific outreach strategies to eligible New Americans and your objectives for this effort.
 In addition, what strategies will you deploy to ensure your services and programs effectively serve eligible New Americans?